 It be would interesting to see a reincarnation of this type of social bike but there are a few drawbacks.
 The obvious is that they are marginalized since two people are required to ride them.
 Which means you’re screwed if someone decides to end the joy ride and walk away.
 Also unlike tandems, they can never be geared towards performance when considering the wind resistance factor and the intricacies of an uphill battle.

 There is also the danger factor if you plan to hit the city streets.
-Attempting to ride one along Queen Street would invoke a death wish.
+Attempting to ride one along Queen Street in Toronto would invoke a death wish.
 In some countries the bike they may not even be street legal.
 In Argentina for instance, traffic laws require bikes to ride in single file, one behind another such as in the use of a tandem.

-A purchase of the bike may need some strong persuasion from your partner rather than from a salesperson.
+Buying one may need some strong persuasion from your partner rather than from a salesperson.
 But there are still options available if you want to ride one.
 In Berlin, two can rent a stylish Buddy Bike with the motto of “Endless fun for the lover or the beloved.”
 What better way to roll towards the Brandenburg Gate while being hand-fed slices of bratwurst.
 If even relegated to sight-seeing or a city tour, the buddy bike is worthy addition to any cycling community.